 Q. Are there any options for candidates with very little bone or gum tissue?

 A. It depends on the specific case, but some individuals will be eligible for a small diameter or mini implant.
 In other cases, bone or soft tissue grafts may be used to help build up mass until the implant is a viable option.
-Dr. Gallardo or Dr. Lamas can evaluate your situation to determine your options.
+Dr. Gallardo can evaluate your situation to determine your options.

 Q. Are there any risks I should be aware of?